jefffhaynes/BinarySerializer/README.md

 ### FieldOrderAttribute ###

 This attribute is required on any field or property in a class with more than one field or property.
 Only the relative order value matters; for example, field ordering can be zero-based, one-based, prime numbers only, etc.  In the case of a class inheriting from a base, base fields are serialized before derived values irrespective of field order numbers.
+In the following example the field A will be serialized first, followed by B and C.  Note that the base class does not need to specify field ordering as there is only one field.

 ```c#
 public class MyBaseClass